sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-2-configure/cp-starter-ibpm-employeeonboarding-2-configure.md

 1. In your web browser, open the Workflow Management application and choose **Configure Visibility Scenarios**.

-    >You should have gotten the workflow management application link in the last step of the setup tutorial.
+    >You should have gotten the workflow management application link in the last step of the set up tutorial.
 The link should be like this:

     >`https://<subdomain>.cockpit.workflowmanagement.cfapps.<eu10 or us10>.hana.ondemand.com/cp.portal/site#Shell-home`